Secreto31126/whatsapp-api-js/README.md

 Install the latest beta realease with `npm install whatsapp-api-js@beta`.
 As any beta, it is 110% likely to break.
 I also use this tag to test npm releases.
 Use it at your own risk.

-## Comments

-Even though the code already supports all the message types, there's still a long way to go.
-I will keep updating it until I like how it works.

-Also, if you are interested in Google App Script support, check out Secreto31126/whatsapp-api-google-app-script.